failfa-st/learn-langchainjs/README.md

 ### Chapter 1: Answer a simple question

+Our first goal is to enable RoboAlex to answer a simple question.
+To achieve this, we'll equip RoboAlex with a brain in the form of a Large Language Model (LLM), or model.
+LangChainJS offers various LLM options, we choose OpenAI's GPT.

-Our robot should be able to answer a simple **question**, so we have to add a brain, which is represented by an LLM (Large Language Model), we call it **model**.
+RoboAlex should be able to answer a simple **question**, so we have to add a brain, which is represented by an LLM (Large Language Model), we call it **model**.
 In langchainjs we can choose from a variety of different models (like OpenAI or Anthropic), but we will not go into depth about what the differences are between them.